g27182818/GCN_homework/README.md

 # Part 0: Installation

+The [Installation file](deepgcn_env_install.txt) contains all needed comands with respect to the installation of required packages and the activation of the respective environment in anaconda.
+It is recommended to run all lines sequentially.

 # Part 1: Pytorch Geometric Tutorial (0.5 points)

 # Part 2: Dataset downloading and exploration (0.5 points)